A wet carpet can cause mold and mildew to grow, putting you and your family’s health at risk.

 Drying your carpet during the cold months of winter might seem more of a challenge.
 However, you can use many of the same methods mentioned above.

-We highly recommend that you set up a fan and dehumidifier, and possibly a heater.
+We highly recommend setting up a fan and dehumidifier and possibly a heater.
 This trio should work effectively at drying your carpet out in frigid weather.

 How to Dry Carpet with Baking Soda

 If the methods above haven’t worked or seem too much like hard work, we have another solution.
 Baking soda can be used for many things, such as cleaning and baking.
 But did you know that it’s also effective at absorbing fluids?

 - Difficulty: Intermediate